ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 #### Non-semantic data

-When the feature is configured to [include media previews](#including-previews-in-data) in the output, you can still use Iframely for media embeds like the following one:
+When you configure the feature to [include media previews](#including-previews-in-data) in the output, you can still use Iframely for media embeds like the following one:

 ```html
 <figure class="media">